TeamRPC/website/README.md

 # website

-the teamrpc website
+The teamrpc website.

-## notes

 The content you are looking for is likely in the gh-pages branch.

-This project is dockerized for no good reason. to run, use:

-    docker run -it --rm --name teamrpc teamrpc-website
+## Developer notes

+It's a static HTML bootstrap site, served by Github Pages or similar.
+KEEP IT SIMPLE, this website is meant to pass the test of time!